mohitpai/journey-optimizer.en/help/using/messages/messages-in-journeys.md

    ![](assets/message-duplicated.png)

-1. Rename the message to be able to differenciate the initial message from the copy, for example when editing messages, as below:
+1. Rename the message to be able to differentiate the initial message from the copy, for example when editing messages, as below:

    ![](assets/multi-message.png)